website-logo-dark website-logo-light

 browser

-Typically, the franchisor provides the franchisee with a range of resources, like access to their operational processes, proprietary knowledge, franchise marketing support, and trademarks.
+But in most cases, the franchisor provides the franchisee with a range of resources, like access to their operational processes, proprietary knowledge, franchise marketing support, and trademarks.

 In return for these benefits, the franchisee pays ongoing royalty fees to the franchisor.